Development of the Northern Ireland gas industry

 Natural gas was first introduced to Northern Ireland via the Scotland to Northern Ireland gas pipeline in 1996.
-Initially, natural gas was made available to customers in Greater Belfast, the immediate surrounding area and Larne where the gas distribution network has been developed by Phoenix Natural Gas.
-By the end of September 2021, 237,4681 customers had been connected to natural gas in this licence area.
+Initially, natural gas was made available to customers in Greater Belfast, the immediate surrounding area and Larne where the gas distribution network has been developed by Phoenix Energy.
+Phoenix Energy continues to connect customers to its network within the Greater Belfast network and by the end of September 2023, 250,0721 customers had connected.

 Gas to the West

-In February 2015, the Utility Regulator awarded exclusive gas conveyance licences to West Transmission Ltd (part of the Mutual Energy Group) and SGN Natural Gas to provide new infrastructure to connect eight further towns in the West to gas.
-The major infrastructure within this £250 million project was completed in 2019 and has brought natural gas to Dungannon, Coalisland, Cookstown, Magherafelt, Omagh, Enniskillen, Derrylin and Strabane.
-The new gas networks in the West are expected to serve some 40,000 businesses and households, with around 2,175 consumers connected to date.
+In February 2015, the Utility Regulator awarded exclusive gas conveyance licences to West Transmission Ltd (part of the Mutual Energy Group) and Evolve (formerly SGN Natural Gas) to provide new infrastructure to connect eight further towns in the West to natural gas.
+The major infrastructure within this £250 million project was completed in 2019 with some £30 million contributed by the NI Executive.
+This has brought natural gas as a lower carbon fuel to Dungannon, Coalisland, Cookstown, Magherafelt, Omagh, Enniskillen, Derrylin and Strabane.
+The new gas networks in the West are expected to serve some 40,000 businesses and households, with 3,718 consumers connected to date.

 Gas to East Down

-In December 2015, the Utility Regulator approved an extension to the Phoenix Natural Gas licence to provide new gas infrastructure to 13 towns and villages in East Down, including Annahilt, Ballygowan, Ballynahinch, Castlewellan, Crossgar, Downpatrick, Dromore, Drumaness, Dundrum, Hillsborough, Newcastle, Saintfield and The Spa.
+In December 2015, the Utility Regulator approved an extension to the Phoenix Energy licence to provide new gas infrastructure to 13 towns and villages in East Down, including Annahilt, Ballygowan, Ballynahinch, Castlewellan, Crossgar, Downpatrick, Dromore, Drumaness, Dundrum, Hillsborough, Newcastle, Saintfield and The Spa.

-1 These figures have been taken from the Utility Regulator’s Retail Market Monitoring Quarterly Transparency Report, Quarter 3: July – September 2021 published on 30 November 2021.
+1 These figures have been taken from the Utility Regulator’s Retail Market Monitoring Quarterly Transparency Report, Quarter 3: 01 July to 30 September 2023 published on 12 December 2023.

 Path to Net Zero Energy

-The new energy strategy for Northern Ireland “The Path to Net Zero Energy”, which was published on 16 December 2021, recognises natural gas as a transition fuel on the pathway to net zero carbon.
+The energy strategy for Northern Ireland “The Path to Net Zero Energy”, published on 16 December 2021, recognises natural gas as a transition fuel on the pathway to net zero carbon.

 Currently, almost two out of every three homes in Northern Ireland are still heated by oil.
-Converting to natural gas from heating oil reduces greenhouse gas emissions by around 30 per cent with potential savings up to 50 per cent in certain conditions, such as moving from an older oil boiler to a more efficient modern gas boiler.
-However, the Strategy recognises that gas decarbonisation must be achieved in order to address climate change issues.
+In the short-term, converting properties from oil to natural gas can result in up to 48% carbon savings.
+However, the Strategy recognises that gas decarbonisation must be achieved in order to address climate change issues and meet our net zero goals.

-The Utility Regulator is leading a programme of work with the Department, the gas industry and the Health and Safety Executive to consider the range of issues which will facilitate injection of biomethane, a net zero carbon renewable gas, into existing gas networks.
-Given Northern Ireland’s strong agricultural and agri-food base, there is considerable potential for locally-produced biogas.
-Gas networks also offer potential for the future injection of hydrogen to help deliver decarbonisation of the heat sector.
+In recent years, the Utility Regulator has been leading a programme of work with the department, the gas industry and the Health and Safety Executive to consider the range of issues to facilitate injection of biomethane, a net zero carbon renewable gas, into existing gas networks.
+A landmark was reached with the first injection of biomethane into the gas network at Dungannon in November 2023.
+The local gas distribution companies anticipate that up to five further projects may follow by 2026.
+Given Northern Ireland’s strong agricultural and agri-food base, there is considerable potential for locally-produced biomethane.

-There are current proposals to develop an underground storage facility below Larne Lough in East Antrim.
-The Department of Agriculture, Environment and Rural Affairs (DAERA) awarded the project a marine licence and associated consents in December 2021- (DAERA - Islandmagee Gas Storage - Marine Licence).
+There are currently proposals to develop an underground storage facility below Larne Lough in East Antrim.
+The Department of Agriculture, Environment and Rural Affairs (DAERA) awarded the project a draft marine licence and associated consents in December 2021- (DAERA website - Marine Licence ML 28_12 Islandmagee Gas Storage Project).

-The Department is continuing to work closely with the Utility Regulator and the natural gas industry on gas market arrangements, ensuring that energy policy and legislative requirements are delivered in Northern Ireland.
+The department is continuing to work closely with the Utility Regulator and the natural gas industry on gas market arrangements and ensuring that energy policy and legislative requirements are delivered in Northern Ireland.

-There is also significant liaison with the Department for Business, Energy and Industrial Strategy (BEIS) in London, and contact with the Department of the Environment, Climate and Communications (DECC) in Dublin, in relation to a range of gas market issues, including security of supply.
+There is also significant liaison with the Department for Energy Security and Net Zero (DESNZ) in London, and contact with the Department of the Environment, Climate and Communications (DECC) in Dublin, in relation to a range of gas market issues, including security of supply.

-The overall legislative framework for the natural gas industry in Northern Ireland is provided through primary legislation in the Gas (Northern Ireland) Order 1996 and the Energy (Northern Ireland) Order 2003, which have been significantly amended as a consequence of EU legislation and, more recently, to take account of EU exit.
+The overall legislative framework for the natural gas industry in Northern Ireland is provided through primary legislation in the Gas (Northern Ireland) Order 1996 and the Energy (Northern Ireland) Order 2003, which have been significantly amended in compliance with EU legislation and, more recently, to take account of EU exit.
 There are also primary legislation provisions for gas under the Energy Act (Northern Ireland) 2011.

 All of the above and other gas-related legislation is published on Legislation GOV.UK.